rdkcentral/ut-raft/README.md

 # ut-raft

-RAFT is a Python based testing framework for writing engineering tests.
-It provides a modular, config driven, low level testing framework
+This is a RAFT Common plugin to support ut-core framework as required